PreviousPreviousHomeNext

 Anti-Soviet Movements in 1956

-Stalin's death destabilised the Iron Curtain countries.
-In 1956, Khrushchev faced crises in two countries which were destalinising.
+Stalin's death, followed so quickly by Khrushchev's apparent 'thaw', destabilised the Iron Curtain countries.
+In 1956, Khrushchev faced crises in a number of countries which were destalinising.

 1. Poland, 1956